Otter light reconnaissance car: Production

 Between 1942 and 1945, 1761 units were produced in Oshawa, Ontario, though fewer than 1,000 were delivered overseas.

 Usage

-The Otter served with Canadian units in the Italian Campaign and Northwest European operations.
+The Otter served with Canadian units in the Italian campaign and Northwest European operations.
 It was also employed by the South African Army and the British RAF Regiment.
 Some RAF regiment vehicles used aircraft armament such as 20mm cannon and 0.303 Browning machine guns.

-After the war the Otter was used by the Jordanian Army and Dutch Army during the Indonesian Revolution.
-Syrian Army also operated the type after the war, with turretless Otter armed with 7.5 mm FM 24/29 light machine gun in pintle mounts or with 37 mm Puteaux SA 18 in a turret taken from other British-build armoured car.
+After the war, the Otter was used by the Jordanian Army during the First Arab-Israeli War and Dutch Army during the Indonesian Revolution.
+The Syrian Army also operated the type after the war, with turretless Otter armed with 7.5 mm FM 24/29 light machine gun in pintle mounts or with 37 mm Puteaux SA 18 in a turret taken from other British-built armoured car.